deutschebank/fluxnova-docs-manual/content/reference/rest/overview/authentication.md

 Note that HTTP Basic Authentication *does not provide encryption* and should be secured by an SSL connection.

 The authentication provider is exchangeable.
-You can implement the interface `org.camunda.bpm.engine.rest.security.auth.AuthenticationProvider` to provide another authentication method and change the filter's initialization parameter accordingly.
+You can implement the interface `org.finos.flowave.bpm.engine.rest.security.auth.AuthenticationProvider` to provide another authentication method and change the filter's initialization parameter accordingly.

 # RESTEasy Specifics